 - Paid Ads.
 If you have the budget you could also consider paid ads.
 Very popular ones that drive much traffic if done correctly are Facebook ads and Google Adwords.

 - Learn about SEO tactics and apply them to your store.
-For instance, use keywords that potential customers are looking for on Google, so your changes increase that you will show up on the search results.
+For instance, use keywords that potential customers are looking for on Google, so your chances increase that you will show up on the search results.

 - Content Marketing.
 Provide additional information that goes beyond selling your products.
 For example, if you sell trekking backpacks, you could write articles about what’s important in a good backpack or any innovations on the market.
 When you create product reviews, make sure to not only include benefits but also the negative parts of it.
-This build trust and creditability.
+This builds trust and creditability.

 - Email Marketing.
 Build an email list with either existing customers or people who visit your store.
 Send out regular emails, for instance with MailChimp, providing useful information to your subscribers, such as helpful articles or new product releases in your shop.